 Muscle weakness around the hip

-Many are able to treat hip labral pain and other kinds of hip pain through a course in physical therapy, although sometimes surgery is required.
-It’s useful to know the techniques used in physical therapy for a hip labral tear.
-Find out more from IMPACT Physical Therapy below.
+Many are able to treat hip labral pain and other kinds of hip pain through hip labral tear treatment in physical therapy, although sometimes surgery is required.
+You can seek physical therapy for a hip labral tear, and under the guidance of a physical therapist perform torn hip labrum exercises at home.
+Find out more about hip labral tear exercises from IMPACT Physical Therapy below.

 Causes for a Hip Labral Tear